ryandasher/tribune-omniture/README.md

-# Tribune Publish Omniture plugin
+# Tribune Publishing Omniture plugin

 This is a simple plugin used for configuring Omniture metrics on Tribune publishing WordPress sites.